facebook/zstd/zstd_compression_format.md

 #### Distribution tables

 Following the header, up to 3 distribution tables can be described.
-They are, in order :
+When present, they are in this order :
 - Literal lengthes
 - Offsets
 - Match Lengthes

-The content to decode depends on their respective compression mode :
+The content to decode depends on their respective encoding mode :
-- Repeat mode : no content.
-Re-use distribution from previous compressed block.
 - Predef : no content.
 Use pre-defined distribution table.
 - RLE : 1 byte.
 This is the only code to use across the whole compressed block.
 - FSE : A distribution table is present.
+- Repeat mode : no content.
+Re-use distribution from previous compressed block.

 ##### FSE distribution table : condensed format